xjcl/mundraub-navigator/NAME.md

 + warns about lacking functionality
 - might undersell the app
 - might no longer be accurate in the future

+Mundraub Navigator
++ accurate name
++ not over-promising
++ i like this one

+Mundraub Finder
 ```